Ukiah, California

 Flying In

-You may either fly into San Francisco Airport (SFO), Oakland Airport (OAK), or Sonoma Airport.
+You may either fly into San Francisco Airport (SFO), Oakland Airport (OAK), or Sonoma Airport (STS).

 Please call our front office, (707) 463-0939, in advance if you are planning to visit.